AraujoAMF/philosophy-clustering/README.md

 04.tsne_exploration

-All analysis and plots are produced with this scripts, and the final report, avaliable in https://rpubs.com/araujoamf/philosophy-tsne-clustering is the report.Rmd.
+All analysis and plots are produced with these scripts, and the final report, avaliable in https://rpubs.com/araujoamf/philosophy-tsne-clustering is the report.Rmd.

 ![Clustered](philosophy_clustered.png)